 Sitting on a high plateau against a backdrop of Andean peaks, the city of La Paz gives you an idea of what the weather is like in the region as a whole.
-Temperatures are on the cool side in July with a maximum of 54°F/12°C. Nights are chilly (make sure you pack extra layers), dropping as low as 28°F/-2°C. Morning mists often lift to reveal blue skies and sharp light that is great for photography.
-Go higher and it gets colder still at night, hovering around 21°F/-6°C on Lake Titicaca and the Salar de Uyuni.
+Temperatures are on the cool side in July, with a maximum of 54°F (12°C).
+Nights are chilly (make sure you pack extra layers), dropping as low as 28°F (-2°C).
+Morning mists often lift to reveal blue skies and sharp light, which is great for photography.
+Go higher, and it gets colder still at night, hovering around 21°F (-6°C) on Lake Titicaca and the Salar de Uyuni.

-As the driest month of the year (just three days of rain on average), July is a wonderful time to strike out into the heart of the Amazon—the region is far more accessible now than during the summer rainy season.
-Cobija, close to the Brazilian border in the north, is roughly representative of the region as a whole weather-wise.
-Highs peak at around 88°F/31°C, while lows hover at the 61°F/16°C mark.
+As the driest month of the year (just three days of rain on average), July is an attractive time to strike out into the heart of the Amazon—the region is far more accessible now than during the summer rainy season.
+Cobija, close to the Brazilian border in the north, is roughly representative of the region weather-wise.
+Highs peak at around 88°F (31°C), while lows hover at the 61°F (16°C) mark.

-July is also one of the coolest, brightest months of the year in Bolivia’s savanna region.
+July is also one of the coolest, brightest months in Bolivia's savanna region.
 Take Santa Cruz as your point of reference for an idea of the weather throughout the region.
-Here you can expect maximum temperatures of 75°F/24°C, and lows of 59°F/15°C. There are only five days of rain on average, making this one of the driest months in the country's lowlands.
+Here you can expect maximum temperatures of 75°F (24°C) and lows of 59°F (15°C).
+There are only five days of rain on average, making this one of the driest months in the country's lowlands.

 Crowds & Costs

-High season has well and truly arrived in Bolivia and everything is in full swing in outdoor meccas like the Andes and Amazon, with tours booked well in advance (plan ahead if you want to go on a guided hike or a rainforest boat trip now).
-You’ll be sharing the trails with others during this popular month and for good reason—drier, cooler, sunnier days show off the country at its blue-skied, wildlife-filled best.
+High season has arrived in Bolivia, and everything is in full swing in outdoor meccas like the Andes and Amazon, with tours booked well in advance (plan ahead if you want to go on a guided hike or a rainforest boat trip now).
+You'll be sharing the trails with others during this popular month, and for good reason—drier, cooler, sunnier days show off the country at its blue-skied, wildlife-filled best.

 Where to Go

-Sitting at a dizzying 11,940ft (3640m), La Paz is a great city to acclimatize and plan your Andean adventure.
+Sitting at 11,940 feet (3,640 m), La Paz is a great city to acclimate and plan your Andean adventure.
 The sharp light and cool, bright days make this the perfect month for hooking onto tours and ramping up the outdoor action.
-You could take reed boat across Lake Titicaca to Isla del Sol, birthplace of Andean civilization, say, or a jeep tour across the sugar-white, surreally beautiful salt flats of the Unesco World Heritage Salar de Uyuni.
+You could take a reed boat across Lake Titicaca to Isla del Sol, the birthplace of Andean civilization, say, or a jeep tour across the sugar-white, surreally beautiful salt flats of the Unesco World Heritage Salar de Uyuni.

-With peaks soaring up to 19,685ft (6000m), the snow-capped Cordillera Real beckons hardcore hikers with alternative (and less crowded) Inca trails and spectacular scenery.
-And in July, the dry weather is just right for a multi-day trek.
+With peaks soaring to 19,685 feet (6,000 m), the snow-capped Cordillera Real beckons hardcore hikers with alternative (and less crowded) Inca trails and spectacular scenery.
+And in July, the dry weather is right for a multi-day trek.